FNaF 2 - Mangle Cosplay

 Each head got a set of teeth, made of cast resin.
 The eyes are each a half of a clear acrylic Christmas ornament, like you can get from a craft store.
 They are painted from the back.
 The white stuff is epoxy putty (FreeForm Air, as you guys know I love to use), which is both strong and quite lightweight.
 Keeping the weight down was extremely important, especially on the main head!

-I had to wait until the main head’s endoskeleton skull (endoskull?) was mostly done before I could even start building the face shell, to make sure I got the fit and sizing correct.
+I had to wait until the main head's endoskeleton skull (endoskull?) was mostly done before I could even start building the face shell, to make sure I got the fit and sizing correct.
 Again, the basis of the whole thing was simply cardboard.
+The teeth are my 1.5" fangs.

 Once I was satisfied with the cardboard base, I covered the whole thing in FreeForm Air, sculpting it to match Mangle's features as closely as I could determine (with a little artistic license thrown in).
 By itself, FreeForm isn't very smooth, so the next step was sanding.
 A LOT of sanding.